BrandonTang89/AbstractionProject/brandon-fl/brandonTypst.typ

 Furthermore, this has the problem where the partitioned indexing relation structure is destroyed during the folding of the param substitutions into the indexing relation.
 This means that we cannot use the partitioned abstraction preimage to compute the preimage of a guard.
 This makes it computationally infeasible to compute the preimages of the antecedents

+===== Relationship to Indexing Restriction Methods
+#image("paramed_indexing_rel.jpg")

+With careful observation, we note that the indexing cases that are included in the strong preimage operation on the antecedent are actually the same whether we are using the above parametric encoding and substitution method or the previously descibred method of modifying the indexing relation to by conujucting it with the input constraint.
+In either case, we only consider the indexing cases that at least map to one target variable assignment that satisfies both the input constraint and the antecedent bdd variable, and doesn't index any cases that satisfy the input constraint and the logical not of the antecedent bdd variable.

+With further observation, the domain of the parameterised indexing relation is actually going to be the same as as the weak preimage of the input constraint under the original indexing relation.
+Both of them are going to the set of cases that index into at least one case that satisfies the input constraint.
+As such the output checks will be the same for both methods.

+This means that both methods are actually equivalent, i.e. will produce the same results (proven, disproven or unproven).

+Since the first method present is equivalent to the more efficient variation, this parametric method is also equivalent to that.
+Given the better efficiency of the method of conditioning the antecedent, that is preferable in practice.

+==== Parameterise Circuit then Perform Abstraction While the first strategy of using `param` is not any more effective than the restriction methods, our second strategy is likely to be more effective.

-A second strategy using `param` involves doing the parameterisation first and then doing the automatic abstraction on the circuit with the param functions "bolted" onto the front of the circuit as if the original circuit was just in terms of the parameterisation variables.
+We will do the parameterisation first and then do the automatic abstraction on the circuit with the param functions "bolted" onto the front of the circuit as if the original circuit was just in terms of the parameterisation variables.
+This will compute a new indexing relation that is not easily found as a modification of the non-parameterised indexing relation like we did in the first method(s).

+From here, since the automatic abstraction algorithm gives us coverage by construction, our new indexing relation will satisfy the coverage condition.
+It is thus sound to use it for symbolic indexing.
+We modify the antecedent with the parameterisation functions substituted for the original signals and then transform them via the strong preimage under the indexing relation.
+We then run the symbolic simulation and then just check the output constraint without any guards.
+Soundness comes from this effectively being symbolic simulation on a bigger circuit, with the modified base case argument still holding.

+The soundness of the above procedure can be seen mostly as the same as the regular symbolic simulation correctness.

 However, that would make it difficult to use the symbolic constants effectively since we would need to specify that in terms of the new input signals from the param substitution.
-If the input constraints don't involve the signals that were meant to be the symbolic constants, it is possible to only apply param on the other input signals and leave the symbolic constants as is.
+If the input constraints don't involve the signals that were meant to be the symbolic constants, Jasper Gold allows us to apply param on the other input signals and leave the symbolic constants as is.

+=== Conditioned Output Constraints
+A last way we can deal with input constraints is to just build them into the SystemVerilog Assertions directly as conditions on the input signals to the circuit.
+This means that we don't need to do anything special at all when we run the symbolic simulation.
+However, if we are using the input constraints to case split on the possible inputs, we will need to programmtically modify the SystemVerilog Assertions since it would be impractical to do that manually for each environmental constraint